ProtoconNet/mitum-java-util/README.md

 ### Generate Create-Accounts

 For new account, `currency id` and `initial amount` must be set.
 With source account, you can create and register new account of target public key.

+Note that source account must be already registered one.

+When you use `Generator`, you must set `network id` before you create something.

 #### Usage